ibm-cloud-docs/BlockStorage/dependent-duplicate.md

 If you would like to know about creating a duplicate volume that is independent from the original volume, see [Creating and managing independent duplicate volumes](/docs/BlockStorage?topic=BlockStorage-duplicatevolume).
 {:note}

+The commands described in the article belong to the SLCLI.
+For more information about how to install and use the SLCLI, see [Python API Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.
+{:tip}

 ## Ordering a dependent volume
 {: #orderdependentvol}